rvjc/free-ghosthunters/README.md

 ### Low Fuel

 When you turn sickly green, you are dangerously low on fuel.
 Hit the SPACE bar quickly to top up, but that eats into your earnings and don't waste fuel by overfilling.
+Your fuel readout is visible on your "suit".

 ![](/LowFuel.jpg)